kfirtaizi/kotlin-silence-aware-vad-recorder/README.md

 # SAVR: Silence-Aware Voice Recorder

-SAVR is a Kotlin library that simplifies audio recording with automatic silence & noise detection and recording termination.
+SAVR is a Kotlin library that simplifies audio recording with automatic silence & noise detection and recording termination, using [VAD](https://github.com/gkonovalov/android-vad) for speech recognision.

 ## Features